Shopping with SNAP

 Seafood and Fresh Meat: Fresh, frozen, or canned seafood and meats.

-If you try to buy an ineligible item with SNAP, the transaction will be declined at checkout.
-The cashier or the self-checkout system will notify you that the item cannot be purchased with your EBT card.
-You will need to use another form of payment for the ineligible item or remove it from your purchase altogether.
+If you try to buy an ineligible item with your EBT card, the transaction will be declined at checkout.
+The cashier or the self-checkout system will notify you that the item cannot be purchased with SNAP benefits.
+You will need to use another form of payment or remove the item from your purchase.
+This ensures that SNAP benefits are used only for approved items.

 Manage Your SNAP Benefits and Get Cashback with Benny